frypatch/The-Price-of-Remembering/book/CHAPTER_50.md

 Bast’s tail lashed once, twice, then went still.
 When he spoke, his voice was soft as silk, sharp as glass.
 “I know what this is.”

 “Then you know why it must be done,” Kvothe said.
-He set the sack down with the careful reverence reserved for holy things and horrible things and things that are both at once.
+He set the bundled shaed down with the careful reverence reserved for holy things and horrible things and things that are both at once.

 The silence that followed had texture, had weight.
 It pressed against their ears like deep water, like the pause between lightning and thunder when the world holds its breath to see what will break.